hungyuenhei/portfolio/Netflix Competition Top 10/Business Questions and Demo.md

 # Problem 3 Statement

-Which 10 Shows are most popular on Netflix of All Time?
+Which 10 Shows are most popular on Netflix of all time?

 ### Schema Setup